mcongrove/PebbleFlyingBlind/README.md

 # Flying Blind for Pebble

-A Pebble watch face that vibrates on the hour.
-Optionally, you can receive vibrations every fifteen minutes or on the half-hour.
-To see the time, shake the watch.
+A Pebble watch face that vibrates the time.
+Optionally vibrates every half or quarter-hour.
+Shake your wrist to briefly see the time.

+Colors can be inverted and vibration intervals can be set by accessing the settings in the Pebble application.

 This code is open sourced under the Apache 2.0 license.